down arrow

 We've heard from plenty of researchers and participants that if it's not in their calendar, it doesn't exist (and frankly, a lot of us at UI can relate).
 By saving participants a few steps between being confirmed for a study and putting it on their calendar, we've made the recruiting process a little more efficient and cut down the chances of dropped sessions.

-May 31 - 🍾 New plans (including Free Forever), 💳 incentive upgrades, 🧶 new tools to message users, and more
+May 31 - 🍾 New plan, 💳 incentive upgrades, 🧶 new tools to message users, and more

 There's no single theme to this month's big product changes.
 Instead, each one was a major effort in its own right—and each one gives a preview of more ways we'll expand what you can do with User Interviews down the road.